V-MalM/VBA-challenge/README.md

  * I have also tested the same macro on the "Multiple_year_stock_data.xlsm", and it executed in 8 mins.
     * Most of the execution time is taken for date formatting.
 Once that has been formatted, the processing to generate the report is less than 2 minutes.
-    * I had to Remember "Patience is Golden !"
+    * I agree "Patience is Golden !"

 #### Results
 #### 2014